What are you searching for?

 Swim or splash at Manly Dam

-Manly Dam is a beautiful freshwater lake, that is a calm family-friendly spot for a splash in the water.
-This is the perfect spot for kids as there is a huge playground, plenty of grassy space to run around and explore, and access to the water is easy.
+Manly Dam is a beautiful freshwater lake, a calm, family-friendly spot for a splash.
+This is the perfect spot for kids, with a vast playground, plenty of grassy space to run around and explore, and easy access to the water.
 The area is popular for bushwalking, mountain biking and water skiing too.

 • Address: 112 King Street, Manly Vale

-• Entry fees: Pay and Display Parking fees apply at Manly Dam, Northern Beaches permit holders exempted.
+• Entry fees: Pay-and-display parking fees apply at Manly Dam; Northern Beaches permit holders are exempt.Β

 • More information